Persistence probabilities of weighted sums of stationary Gaussian sequences: Introduction

 In this paper, we are interested in studying the asymptotics of the persistence probability for the sequence $\{S_\ell\}_{\ell\ge 0}$, defined by

 for a wide class of choices of $\sigma(.)$ and $\rho(.)$.

-We will find that for summable $\rho$ the persistence probability is universally determined only by $\sigma$ via the function $s(n)^2:=\sum_{i=1}^n \sigma(i)^2$ and the behaviour resembles the independent case (\ref{eqn:dsv-inde}).
-Contrary to this, for non summable correlations $\rho$, the picture is significantly richer.
+We will find that for summable $\rho$ the persistence probability is universally determined only by $\sigma$ via the function $s^2(n):=\sum_{i=1}^n \minorchanges{\sigma^2(i)}$ and the behaviour resembles the independent case (\ref{eqn:dsv-inde}).
+Contrary to this, for non-summable correlations $\rho$, the picture is significantly richer.
 Here, we study the case of polynomial weights $\sigma(i)\sim i^p$ and polynomial correlations $\rho(i)\sim \kappa i^{2H-2}$ with $H\in(1/2,1)$ and $H+p>1/2$.
-In this case, we show existence of the persistences exponent $\theta(H,p)$ and its limiting behaviour when $p$ or/and $H$ approach the natural boundaries of their ranges.
+In this case, we show the existence of the persistence exponent $\theta(H,p)$ and its limiting behaviour when $p$ or/and $H$ approach the natural boundaries of their ranges.

 Let us briefly comment on the related literature.
 In the case of i.i.d.\ random walks, there is a huge literature on first passage times, both classical (see already \cite{feller}) and recent (see \cite{AS} for a review).
 In the independent, but non-identically distributed case, an early work is \cite{AB}, before \cite{DSV} gave an essentially complete solution to the problem.
 In the correlated but unweighted case ($\sigma\equiv 1$), one has to mention the works \cite{abuck,agpp,luysivakoff}.
 To the knowledge of the authors, no results seem available in the literature when the increments are correlated and weighted random variables.
-For general background on persistence problems and their significance in theoretical physics, we refer to the surveys \cite{majumdar2,majumdar1} (for a theoretical physics point of view) and \cite{AS} (for a review of the mathematical literature).
+For general background on persistence problems and their significance in theoretical physics, we refer to the surveys \cite{majumdar2,majumdar1,SCDC} (for a theoretical physics point of view) and \cite{AS} (for a review of the mathematical literature).

 This paper is structured as follows.
-In Section~\ref{sec:mainresults}, we state our main results, distinguishing the case of summable and non summable correlations.
-Section~\ref{sec:tools} is devoted to a few tools for non-exit problems for stationary Gaussian processes with non negative correlations that might be of independent interest.
-The proof of the universal result in the summable case is given in Section~\ref{sec:proofofsummable}, while the proofs for the results in the non summable case are given in Section~\ref{sec:proofnonsummable}.
-Finally, Section~\ref{sec:proofofgeneraltools} contains the proofs of the general tools from Section~\ref{sec:tools}.
+In Section~\ref{sec:mainresults}, we state our main results, distinguishing the case of summable and non-summable correlations.
+Section~\ref{sec:tools} is devoted to a few tools for non-exit problems for stationary Gaussian processes with non-negative correlations that might be of independent interest.
+The proof of the universal result in the summable case is given in Section~\ref{sec:proofofsummable}, while the proofs for the results in the non-summable case are given in Section~\ref{sec:proofnonsummable}.
+Finally, Section~\ref{sec:proofofgeneraltools} contains the proofs of the general tools from Section~\ref{sec:tools}. \\ \\